Polyfold Regularization of Constrained Moduli Spaces: Introduction

 \begin{fac} Consider a Banach manifold $B$, a finite dimensional smooth manifold $Y$ together with a codimension-$n$ submanifold $N \subset Y$, and a smooth map $f : B \rightarrow Y$.
 Assume that $f$ is transverse to $N$.

 Then, $\tilde{B} := f^{-1}(N)$ is a codimension-$n$ sub-Banach manifold of $B$.
-In particular, if $s : B \rightarrow E$ is a Fredholm section of a smooth Banach bundle $p : E \rightarrow B$, then the restriction $\tilde{p} : \tilde{E} := p^{-1}(\tilde{B}) \rightarrow \tilde{B}$ is a smooth Banach bundle and the restricted section $\tilde{s} := s|_{\tilde{B}} : \tilde{B} \rightarrow \tilde{E}$ is a Fredholm section with Fredholm index satisfying $ind_x(\tilde{s}) = ind_x(s) - n$ for $x \in \tilde{B}$. $\square$ \end{fac}
+In particular, if $s : B \rightarrow E$ is a Fredholm section of a smooth Banach bundle $p : E \rightarrow B$, then the restriction $\tilde{p} : \tilde{E} := p^{-1}(\tilde{B}) \rightarrow \tilde{B}$ is a smooth Banach bundle and the restricted section $\tilde{s} := s|_{\tilde{B}} : \tilde{B} \rightarrow \tilde{E}$ is a Fredholm section with Fredholm index satisfying $ind_x(\tilde{s}) = ind_x(s) - n$ for $x \in \tilde{s}^{-1}(0) \subset \tilde{B}$. $\square$ \end{fac}

-The $M$-polyfold versions (with boundary and corners) of the above facts are our main theorems, Theorem~\ref{thm:slicestructure} and Theorem~\ref{thm:globalimplicit}, which we state in this section and prove in Sections~\ref{sec:proofslicestructure},~\ref{sec:proofglobalimplicit}.
-The generalizations of these theorems to the ep-groupoid case, which are required in applications to handle nontrivial isotropy groups, are Corollary~\ref{cor:slicestructureepgroupoid} and Corollary~\ref{cor:globalimplicitepgroupoid}.
-We obtain fiber products of tame sc-Fredholm sections as Corollary~\ref{cor:ep-fiberFredholm}.
+The $M$-polyfold versions (with boundary and corners) of the above facts are our main theorems, Theorem~\ref{thm:slicestructure} and Theorem~\ref{thm:globalimplicit}, proved in Section~\ref{sec:globalslicing}.
+The generalizations of these theorems to the ep-groupoid case, which are required in applications to handle nontrivial isotropy groups, are Corollary~\ref{cor:slicestructureepgroupoid} and Corollary~\ref{cor:globalimplicitepgroupoid}, proved in Section~\ref{sec:ep-groupoids}.
+In Section~\ref{sec:fiberproducts}, we obtain fiber products of tame sc-Fredholm sections as Corollary~\ref{cor:ep-fiberFredholm}.
+See the end of this section for a further description of the ep-groupoid situation and how to use it to perform these constructions on polyfolds.